social-navigation-group/sbpd-dataset-pipeline/anonymization-bag/README.md

 If both `-b` and `-m` are provided, only `-m` will run.
 If neither is provided, anonymization will not be performed.

 Note: If you run `./run_filter.sh -a`, this will not anonymize the videos, but it will still generate the 2D bounding box tracking and skeleton keypoint detections, and integrate them into the bag files.

+### Other notes
+If you use masking to anonymize data, feel free to modify the confidence threshold in `arguments.py` if there are too many false positives or if some humans are not picked up by the instance segmentation model.